Larsone/CodeReviewWorkshop/README.md

    * For every word in the array we re-open the file to read
    * The file is never closed
    * It should be read into memory and inspected there
+* Multiple Kafka producers are created
+   * This should be created once a re-used